Daycare Essentials Checklist: What to Pack for Daycare

 For older babies, add sippy cups to your daycare list.

-Our daycare asked us to bring 1 sippy cup for milk and 1 for water for easier cleaning.
+Our daycare asked us to bring one sippy cup for milk and one for water for easier cleaning.

-We decided to not use a traditional sippy cup because we heard from a nurse that these might result in tooth decay and speech issues.
-She said babies need to learn how to use regular cups.
+When we had our little one, we decided not to use a traditional sippy cup because we heard from a nurse that these might result in tooth decay and speech issues.

 We gave our baby water through a regular cup.
 Naturally, the water spilled everywhere!